 And just for a few life updates for all you awesome people that enjoy reading my blog.
 Things are going great, I am just super busy so I apologize for the lack of posts.
 Work has been quite hectic and my new endeavor with the camera outside of food has been taking off.
-If you are interested in looking at my pictures, you can subscribe to my Facebook by clicking HERE and I keep all the albums public.
-Let me know what you think.
-Also if you haven’t followed me on Pinterest, please do by clicking HERE.
-With that all being said, thank you as always for everyone always being so awesome, if you’d like to show your love or thank you’s you can pick up a sweet Civilized Caveman Cooking Creations TShirt, Tank Top, or Hoodie linked on the right or donate.
+Also if you haven't followed me on Pinterest, please do by clicking HERE.
+With that all being said, thank you as always for everyone always being so awesome.
 Have an amazing day.
-Oh yea, one more thing, haha Don’t forget to go listen to the Awesome Abel James, man behind Fat Burning Man where he interviewed me last week.
+Oh yea, one more thing, haha Don't forget to go listen to the Awesome Abel James, man behind Fat Burning Man where he interviewed me last week.
 Check it out HERE.

 - 2 medium sweet potatoes or yams, long in shape

 - 2 tablespoons grass fed butter, I used salted

 - 1 tablespoon cinnamon

 - Wash your sweet potatoes under cold water and then peel

 - Once peeled, CAREFULLY using your mandoline, slice your sweet potato lengthwise into thin strips

 - Once sliced, use a knife and cut them to about 1/4 inch thickness and set aside